 Law Firm Branding and Website Development

-In most instances in which we are undertaking both brand development and website development, we will want to develop the firm identity first, then the website artwork consistent with the firm identity, and lastly, the logo and collateral development (which will fit with the firm identity and the website artwork).
+In most instances in which we are undertaking both brand development and website development, we will want to develop the firm identity first, then the website artwork consistent with the firm identity, and lastly, the lawyer logo and collateral development (which will fit with the firm identity and the website artwork).